masslight/ottehr/README.md

 - Use nvm to install node 18: `nvm install 18`.
 - Use nvm to make node 18 your default node: `nvm alias default 18`.

+Upon successful installation, verify the setup by executing the following command: `node -v`.
+If the installation was successful, this command should provide the version of Node currently installed

 ### ESLint

-To keep our code easily readable, there is a rigorous ESLint configuration enforced.
-VSCode is recommended for coding because it provides an excellent live linting experience.
+To enhance code readability, we maintain a robust ESLint configuration that ensures strict adherence to coding standards.
+For an optimal coding experience with real-time linting feedback, we highly recommend using Visual Studio Code (VSCode), which offers an outstanding live linting environment.

 To get linting in VSCode: